IngloriousNorth/Platonopolis/README.md

 *Edit config.js and enter your Neo4j credentials.*

 *Edit the Torrents model under static/client/models* Insert Source types (such as Documentary, or Renaissance Art), edition_torrent media (such as Ebook or Concert), and edition_torrent format (such as PDF or mp3), and resolutions (such as v0, 720p or 1080x720) For perspective, an Ebook vs Audiobook would be [media] and a PDF vs djvu would be [format].

-If you want x264, I recommend setting mkv (x264) as a [format], and then using the Resolutions array to add SD, 720p, 4k, etc.
+*Edit the torrents.js bind map function and relate Image thumbnails to Source types*, also put your image thumbnails in the static/img folder

 *Host server.js, config.js, static/, and js/ on a node.js platform; you might have to work out the express port on certain platforms*

+OPTIONAL:
+*For codecs* There is no codec <select> model. mp3 bitrates are resolutions but mkvs have codecs in addition to resolution, so the current code uses a "format (codec)" paradigm, so mkv and mkv(x264) are different "formats" (the codec is baked into the format).
+If you want to code codecs you can just follow the resolutions paradigm and insert a codec model in torrents.js and add it to the upload.js controller (for file upload metadata) and torrent.js bind functions (for adv_search), insert it into the (:Torrent) DB query in post/upload on server.js, and add a <br> edition_torrent.torrent.properties.codec in the last function of torrents.js bind.

 **ABOUT THE ARCHITECTURE**